History of Rownhams services

 The old corridor layout, with the atrium roof on the left.

-When the M27 was built, the service area's parking and access roads were built at the same time.
+When the M27 was built, Rownhams services's parking and access roads were built at the same time.
 The amenity buildings were developed afterwards and opened about a year later.

 The site of the services was chosen as it is 12 miles from the original planned services at Meon Valley.
 When it opened to bids in 1973, Trusthouse Forte were forbidden from taking part because they already ran the nearest service area at the time, which was Fleet.
 In an administrative error, Forte were accidentally sent the tendering papers, which they used to argue they should take part.

 Rownhams was one of three services which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.

 Whilst the westbound services were under construction, temporary portacabins were provided here.
 The opening documents for the site were signed on 21 June 1976.

 In the Prior Report of 1978, Rownhams was described as "an ocean liner waiting for the tide to come in".
 It stuck out from all the other services as a complete white elephant, which was blamed on delays in completing the M3 and M27.
-Various documents from the time would refer to Rownhams as an exception, with one referring to it having "well-known, special problems".
+Various documents from the time would refer to Rownhams as an exception, with one study referring to it having "well-known, special problems".

 When the completion of the M3 was postponed indefinitely, Roadchef raised a complete about the damage it was doing to them.
 In return they were offered a small amount of compensation.

-The older of the two sides, Rownhams westbound opened a short while after the M27 and consists of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
+The older of the two sides, Rownhams westbound opened a short while after the M27 and consisted of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
 It had one large restaurant rather than the conventional two or three.
 It was designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.